ToshioCP/Gtk4-tutorial/gfm/sec11.md

 };
 ~~~

-In each structure, its parent instance is declared at the top of members.
+In each structure, its parent is declared at the top of the members.
 So, every ancestors is included in the child instance.
 This is very important.
 It guarantees a child widget to inherit all the features from ancestors.